Thomas Hill Energy Center

 Thomas Hill balances affordability, reliability with clean environment

-The cooperative also has achieved a systemwide nitrogen oxides emission rate reduction of up to 90 percent through its $423 million environmental controls project at Thomas Hill to meet new air quality requirements.
+The cooperative then achieved a systemwide nitrogen oxides emission rate reduction of up to 90 percent through its $423 million environmental controls project at Thomas Hill to meet new air quality requirements.

 Associated Electric was first to reduce mercury emissions up to 80 percent with use of CyClean refined coal in cyclone units 1 and 2.
 The cooperative added a refined coal system on Unit 3 to further reduce mercury emissions in 2015.
-Using refined coal also is part of Associated Electric’s plan to comply with the Environmental Protection Agency’s Mercury and Air Toxics Standards.
+Using refined coal is part of Associated Electric’s compliance with the Environmental Protection Agency’s Mercury and Air Toxics Standards.

 Associated Electric recycles fly ash, a byproduct of coal combustion, from its Thomas Hill Energy Center.
 The fly ash is extremely fine and has a calcium content of 20 percent or more, which makes it a good substitute for cement in making concrete or as a soil stabilizer.